Yifan-FENG/coding4ASS/README.md

 # coding4humanities
 Source code for Digital Humanities.
-Course convened at University of Amsterdam and VU Amsterdam.
+Courses convened at University of Amsterdam and VU Amsterdam.

+Other online resource: